 Contraindications and Precautions for Herpes Zoster Vaccine

 Contraindications for the recombinant zoster vaccine include

-A severe allergic reaction (eg, anaphylaxis) to a vaccine component or after a previous dose of the vaccine
+A severe allergic reaction (eg, anaphylaxis Anaphylaxis Anaphylaxis is an acute, potentially life-threatening, IgE-mediated allergic reaction that occurs in previously sensitized people when they are reexposed to the sensitizing antigen.
+Symptoms... read more ) to a vaccine component or after a previous dose of the vaccine

 Moderate or severe acute illness with or without fever (vaccination is postponed until illness resolves)

 Clinical trials for the recombinant vaccine excluded pregnant women and women who are breastfeeding.
-The CDC recommends to consider delaying administration of the recombinant vaccine until after pregnancy and breastfeeding.
+There is currently no CDC recommendation for recombinant zoster vaccine use during pregnancy; therefore, health care professionals should consider delaying administration of the recombinant vaccine until after pregnancy and breastfeeding.
 (See also CDC: Shingrix Recommendations.)

 The most common adverse effects of the recombinant zoster vaccine are pain, redness, and swelling at the injection site and myalgia, fatigue, headache, shivering, fever, and gastrointestinal symptoms.